Paul Kalambayi: Later years and injuries (2020–2024)

 Following 19 appearances during 2020–21, quadriceps and medial collateral ligament injuries disrupted Kalambayi's 2021–22 season, restricting him to 16 appearances.
 He scored his first senior goal of his career in a 5–3 EFL Trophy win over Portsmouth on 7 September 2021 and signed a new 2 1/2-year contract in January 2022.
 Kalambayi made 32 appearances and scored two goals during the 2022–23 season, before suffering a season-ending knee injury in March 2023.
 He returned to match play in a behind closed doors friendly on 17 October 2023 and ended the 2023–24 season with seven appearances.
 After making 117 appearances and scoring three goals during his seven seasons as a senior player with AFC Wimbledon, Kalambayi departed the club when his contract expired at the end of the 2023–24 season.

 Dagenham & Redbridge

 On 14 June 2024, Kalambayi signed a two-year contract with National League club Dagenham & Redbridge on a free transfer.
-He made 48 appearances and scored one goal during a 2024–25 season which culminated in relegation.
+He made 48 appearances and scored one goal during a 2024–25 season which culminated in relegation to the National League South.
+Kalambayi made 17 appearances and scored one goal during a mid-table 2025–26 season, which was bisected by five mid-season months on loan with National League North club Kidderminster Harriers, for whom he made 27 appearances and scored one goal.
+Kalambayi was released when his contract expired at the end of the 2025–26 season.

+Barrow

+On 25 June 2026, Kalambayi transferred to National League club Barrow.
+The move reunited him with his former Kidderminster Harriers manager Adam Murray.